andgineer/sorokin.engineer/posts/en/_posts/2016-10-20-iot_calendar_synology.md

 ![](/images/calendar_synology_docker_port.png)

 And in Synology `Package Center` switch off auto-update for Docker.
-Because it will stop all running containers after auto-update and your buttons suddenly stop to work.
+Because it will stop all running containers after auto-update and your Docker applications suddenly stop to work.
 So better to update Docker package manually and start the container after that.

 ![](/images/dash_synology_docker_autoupdate.png)